Routes to the Chinese markets

 A Chinese agent becomes your local agent in Chinese markets.

-A few important points to consider
+A few essential points to consider

 • Person to person